qzmp10/cv-application/cv-project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Devices
-Display is ompatible with desktop computers.
+Display is compatible with desktop computers.
 Not compatible with mobile phones.

 ## Goals
 This CV application was part of my self-education through the Odin Project curriculum.
 The intent was to practice my newly acquired React skills, and to digest the newly introduced concepts of state, props and render lists.